 This family did not have the funds to make the trip and pay for the gas, food, and lodging they would need for their daughter’s medical treatment.
 After learning that most medical charities funds were used for research, the father said, “Research is important, but what do I do about tomorrow if I can’t take my daughter to the hospital?”

 Joe Eblen ended up paying for the family’s expenses out of his own pocket.
 He began to question how we could support local families with needed help for instances like this one.
 After researching many organizations in western North Carolina, and not finding one that would meet the needs of families regardless of income, he asked, “Why not just set up our own?”

-Since then, Eblen Charities has gone on to support our community in Western North Carolina with help for housing, utilities, clothing, school supplies, transportation and of course for medications, medical equipment and support for issues related to medical concerns.
+Since then, Eblen Charities has gone on to support our community in western North Carolina with help for housing, utilities, clothing, school supplies, transportation and for medications, and support for issues related to medical concerns.

 Now in our 32nd year of operation, we serve just under 10,000 local residents a year with help for critical needs.